buildo/formo-legacy/README.md

 ```

-## motivation and guiding principles
+## Motivation and guiding principles

 - avoid repeating common tasks among different form, such as validation logic, computing "dirtiness" state, enabling submit button, showing errors only if X, etc.
 - it should be independent from rendering (not tied to a specific set of UI components)
 - it should be independent from the state management framework (not tied to redux, mobx, etc.)
-- it should be easy to use as-is, as a stateful component, and easy to integrate with any state managemento framework
+- it should be easy to use as-is, as a stateful component, and easy to integrate with any state management framework

-## api
+## API

-### create a "formo component"
+### Create a "formo component"

 ```js
 import formo from 'formo'